Basic Data Management in the de.NBI Cloud

 mc cp sra/ftp.era.ebi.ac.uk/vol1/fastq/SRR398/008/SRR3984908/SRR3984908_2.fastq.gz .

-Next, we are going to create a new object storage container, a so called bucket.
-For this, we will use for the first time the horizon interface.
+Next, we are going to create a new object storage container, a so-called bucket.
+For this, we will use the Horizon interface for the first time.
 Navigate to the Container entry under the Object Store menu entry.
-Note: All containers here are visible to all project members, as those containers in openstack are bound to the project
+Note: All containers here are visible to all project members, as those containers in openstack are bound to the project.

 mc ls ibworkshop